borttappat/dotfiles/README.md

 i3, alacritty, fish, picom
 ``

-and programs listed in packages.nix and nixp.nix along with services in services.nix.
+and programs listed in packages.nix along with services in services.nix.

 Currently set up to backup any existing configuration.nix and implement everything in this repo while preserving usernames and bootloader settings along with hardware-configuration.nix as it is set during installation(left as is for now).